Percy Park RFC

 Percy Park Rugby Football Club is an English rugby union team based in North Shields, Tyne & Wear.
 The club runs three senior sides and a full set of junior teams.
-The first XV currently plays in North 1 East.
+The first XV currently plays in Regional 1 North East.

 About

-There are five pitches available, three with floodlights and two pitches belonging to Kings school Tynemouth.
+There are five pitches available, three with floodlights and two pitches belonging to Kings School, Tynemouth.

-The structure at the club is broken into four areas:- Mini / Midi rugby, Junior Rugby, Colts Rugby and Senior Rugby.
-Additional to this there is a touch rugby team, the Percy Park Pirates.

-Mini / Midi rugby covers ages from Under 7’s through to Under 12’s with a team at each age group.
-These ages train are part of a structured fixture with all the other clubs in Northumberland.

-Junior Rugby covers Under 13’s through to Under 16’s.
+The structure at the club is broken into four areas:- mini / midi rugby, junior rugby, colts rugby and senior rugby.
+In addition there is a touch rugby team, the Percy Park Pirates.
+Mini / midi rugby covers ages from under 7’s through to under 12’s with a team at each age group.
+These ages are part of a structured fixture with all the other clubs in Northumberland.
+Junior rRugby covers Under 13’s through to Under 16’s.
 Their games, both home and away are organized and managed by the respective age group coaches.
 The rules governing the playing of rugby at Junior level are also governed by the continuum.